The-Perceptual-Research-Consortium/reality-hacking/docs/about.md

 # **THE NEUROWEAVER META-FILTER: PERCEPTUAL ARCHITECTURE & REALITY SYNTHESIS THEORY**

-A Perceptual Research Consortium Framework | Principal Investigator: Aspen Veil
+A Perceptual Research Consortium Framework | 2025 Edition

 ## **ABOUT THIS MANUAL**